 |1867||Forward Ho||943 Tons|

 The Clippers were engineered to near perfection as evidenced by the speed they cut through the water, this carried through to how efficiently tea could be loaded into the ships leaving no space for waste.
 The loading tea cutaway image below is an excellent example of this and can be found in a number of tea publications including “The Social History of Tea” which I talk about in Recommended Books for Tea Lovers

 IV.
 Off to the Races

-The logical next step when you have all of these ultra fast clipper ships sailing the worlds oceans is clearly to beat out the other ships.
-Each crew competing against the next to be the first to return with a ships full of tea and a number of other goods that they could pack into the hold meant for some great excitement and often considerable extra pay for the winning ship.
+The logical next step when you have all of these ultra-fast clipper ships sailing the world’s oceans is clearly to beat out the other ships.
+Each crew competing against the next to be the first to return with a ship full of tea and a number of other goods that they could pack into the hold meant for some great excitement and often considerable extra pay for the winning ship.
 We have incentive!